fernphy/ferncal/README.md

-# Fossil Ferns: a revised list of fern fossils for (fossil-based) molecular dating
+# Fossil Ferns: a revised list of fossils for (fossil-based) molecular dating of the fern tree of life
 This version of the calibration dataset is FernCal v1.0.
 It includes 130 fossil specimes for fossil-calibrated molecular dating of ferns.
 This dataset was originally compiled for the following paper: